 There are two ways for areas to post statements on websites.

-- The college prefers that areas post full statements on their About pages.
+The college prefers that areas post full statements on their About pages.
 The statements should be placed after content that describes the area.
 When a new statement is made, a banner on the Home page under the header image would be added to draw attention and link to the full statement.
 The Home page message would then be removed after a period of time.

-Example: the Department of Philosophy's website.
+- Example: the Department of Philosophy's website.

-Home, About - Areas can optionally use a standalone web page to post statements, and they can use a 'summarizing' block/section on their About and/or Home page (that lists and links to statements) so that website visitors can find the statements.
+Areas can use a standalone web page to post statements, and they can use a 'summarizing' block/section on their About and/or Home page (that lists and links to statements) so that website visitors can find the statements.
 When a new statement is made, a banner on the Home page under the header image would be added to draw attention and link to the full statement.
 The Home page message would then be removed after a period of time.
 A link to the statement page would be house on About for later access to the page.

-Example: the Department of Modern Languages and Literatures website.
+- Example: the Department of Modern Languages and Literatures website.

-Home, About, Advocacy Statements
+About, Advocacy Statements